JB Pritzker: 1998 congressional campaign

-Anticipating that Sidney R. Yates, the longtime Democratic incumbent in Illinois's 9th Congressional District, might retire instead of seeking reelection, Pritzker laid the groundwork for possible 1994 and 1996 campaigns for his seat.
-Each time, there was public speculation about whether Yates would retire, but he ultimately ran for reelection.
-Each time, after Yates announced his intention to run, Pritzker abandoned his plans to run.
-In both these elections (as well as in 1992), state representative Jan Schakowsky also explored a potential run if Yates were to retire and also opted not to run once Yates announced his intention to seek reelection.
-Pritzker established a campaign committee in 1993.
-By the end of the 1996 cycle, the committee had raised more than $120,000, and spent most of this money on operating expenditures.

 In 1998, Yates opted to forgo reelection, and Pritzker ran in the Democratic primary to succeed him, reconstituting his campaign committee in April 1997.
-Also running in the primary were Schakowsky and state senator Howard W. Carroll.
-The district represented the northern lakefront of Chicago, as well as the suburbs of Evanston and Skokie.
+Also running in the primary were state representative Jan Schakowsky and state senator Howard W. Carroll.
+The district covered the northern lakefront of Chicago, as well as the suburbs of Evanston and Skokie.
 It had a large Jewish electorate and had long been regarded as the "Jewish seat" in Illinois's congressional delegation.
 Yates was Jewish, as were all three Democratic contenders to succeed him.
-Originally also running was a (non-Jewish) fourth candidate: Charles A. "Pat" Boyle, an attorney (whose late father, Charles A. Boyle, had served as a congressman in the 1950s).
-However, Boyle's candidacy was largely overlooked.

 The district had been described as being among the most liberal in the country.

 Journalist James Ylisela Jr. observed that Pritzker, Schakowsky, and Carroll largely all ran on platforms aligned with the "liberal Democratic Party agenda" that Yates had championed.
 But the Chicago Tribune wrote that Pritzker and Carroll ran on more moderate platforms than Schakowsky, and therefore potentially wound up competing with each other for many of the same voters.

-At the time, the election was one of the most expensive congressional primaries in U.S. history, and Pritzker spent nearly $1 million of his own money on his campaign (including $500,000 on television ads in the Chicago market).
+At the time, the election was one of the most expensive congressional primaries in U.S. history, and Pritzker spent nearly $1 million of his own money on his campaign.
+This included $500,000 on television ads in the Chicago market.
 He finished third among five candidates in the Democratic primary, with 20.5% of the vote to Schakowsky's 45.1% and Carroll's 34.4%.

-State and national politics
+Schakowsky went on to represent the district for 28 years, retiring after the 2026 election.

+2000s and 2010s

+Hillary Clinton's 2008 and 2016 presidential campaigns

+After running for Congress in 1998, Pritzker transitioned away from electoral politics, becoming a significant donor to Democratic candidates.
+In this role he first met former First Lady and then-U.S. Senator Hillary Clinton, hosting a fundraiser at his Chicago home for her 2006 reelection campaign.

+When Clinton ran for president in 2008, she named Pritzker a national co-chair of her campaign.
+After Clinton withdrew from the race, he supported the party's nominee, Barack Obama, helping merge the Clinton and Obama campaigns in Illinois.

+While Pritzker had no official role in Clinton's 2016 presidential campaign, he was one of her largest donors, giving more than $17.5 million to her super PAC and campaign combined.
+Pritzker and his wife were also in attendance at Clinton's watch party in the Javits Center when she conceded the 2016 election to Donald Trump.